thanthese/smarter-sum/readme.md

     $ echo '$12.43 $100 $2200' | smarter-sum
     2312.43

-It will even keep your commas for you, should you decide to use them.
+It'll even keep your commas for you, should you decide to use them.

     $ echo '1,234 5,278, 1,000,000.123' | smarter-sum
     1,006,512.123